grafana/beyla/docs/sources/configure/options.md

 When instrumenting by using the executable name, choose a non-ambiguous name, a name that will match a single executable on the target system.
-For example, if you set `EXECUTABLE_NAME=server`, and you have running two processes whose executables have the following paths:
+For example, if you set `BEYLA_EXECUTABLE_NAME=server`, and you have running two processes whose executables have the following paths:

 ```sh